 Gaillardia (blanket flower) and marigold garden planted in Texas

-If you garden in Texas Zone 8, you already know — this is not your average backyard climate.
-Between scorching summers, unpredictable freezes, and stubborn clay soil, success here takes strategy.
-But once you learn how to work with the climate, instead of against it, you will discover that Zone 8 is one of the most rewarding places to garden in the country.
+If you garden in Texas Zone 8, you already know this is not an average backyard climate.
+Between scorching summers, unpredictable freezes, and heavy clay soil, success depends less on effort and more on timing and placement.

 Texas Zone 8 Climate Overview